KyleRego/anki_record/README.md

 ## Documentation

-The [API Documentation](https://kylerego.github.io/anki_record_docs) is generated from comments in the source code could be useful if the above examples are not sufficient for your use case.
+The [API Documentation](https://kylerego.github.io/anki_record_docs) generated from source code comments might be useful but I think the examples above show everything you can do that you would want to do.

 ## Development